What is the Momdoulary™ difference?

 Will you lower your rate if I am booking at the last minute?

 Actually, while we can’t speak for all our graduates, there is typically a surcharge for last-minute clients, as your doula will have to work a lot harder, in a more concentrated time, to cover all the material on short notice.

 What does a Parenting Preparation Coach do – do they tell me how to parent?

-Our parenting preparation coaches use our Coaching Model, a form of questioning coupled with education, to help coach you through parenting preparation, and if they are certified in Parent Coaching for Toddler – Middle School years, in working with older children too.
-This method gently leads you to the solutions that best fit your family and your needs.
-Your coach will coach you through setting up a plan of action and supporting you as you implement it.
+Momdoulary Method trained parenting preparation coaches use our Coaching Model, a form of questioning and information resources, to help coach you through parenting preparation.
+This method gently leads you to discovering your own solutions – ones that best fit your family and your needs.
+Your coach will support you through setting up a plan of action and and implement it.
 Remember, when you become pregnant you enter the Big Learning Curve of the Birth Year and Beyond, and that learning curve really extends throughout your lifetime as a parent.
 We all run into moments where we need a bit of support in managing our changing lives, needs, priorities, and relationships.
 Your Momdoulary Method Certified Doula & Parenting Preparation Coach is prepared to coach you through the learning curve, so you feel supported and confident as you move through new territory.

 What is Family Focused Professional Organizing?